sanjida-khanom/RT-DeepNIDS-A-Real-Time-Hybrid-Network-Intrusion-Detection-System-for-IT-and-IoT-Environments/Real_Time_Deployment/README.md

 1. In the sidebar, pick a **Monitoring Mode**, **Dataset**, **Balancing Technique**, and **Model**.
 2. Choose a **Traffic Source**:
-   - *CSV Simulation* — no admin needed, best for demos.
+   - *CSV Simulation:* No admin needed, best for demos.
-   - *Live Network Interface* — select your network adapter (needs admin + Npcap).
+   - *Live Network Interface:* Select your network adapter (needs admin + Npcap).
 3. Press **START** to begin monitoring; watch live KPIs, threat classification, and the traffic log.
 4. Open the **SHAP** panel to see why a verdict was made.